Royal Marines Reserve: Phase 2

 Phase 2 lasts for 8 to 10 months and is designed to equip recruits with the skills and knowledge required to act as a Marine in a Commando Unit, in addition to preparing them for the rigours of the Reserve Forces Commando Course.
-Physical training is now undertaken wearing personal load carrying equipment (PLCE/Fighting Order/Webbing).
-Throughout Phase 1 training, weight is gradually added to the Recruit's Fighting Order until it weighs the 22 lb required during the Commando Course.
-In addition the recruits will carry their Rifle, weighing a further 10 lbs (4.5 kg).
+Physical training is undertaken wearing personal load carrying equipment (PLCE/fighting order/webbing).
+Throughout Phase 1 training, weight is gradually added to the recruit's PLCE until it weighs the 22 lb required during the Commando Course.
+In addition the recruits will carry their rifle, weighing a further 10 lbs (4.5 kg).

 Battle Physical Training - BPT - Is designed to develop physical military skills, strength and endurance, whilst preparing recruits to withstand mental pressure.
 The BPT is designed to prepare Recruits for their BPT Pass Out and the Commando Course.

 Fieldcraft and tactics - The development and practise of the recruit's Individual and Fieldcraft skills continues.
 Tactical instruction begins with Basic Patrolling Techniques before moving onto Recce Patrols, Observation Posts, Fighting Patrols and Ambushes.

 Live field firing exercise - After passing the required build up packages at their units, recruits conduct a two-week field firing package conducted at CTCRM with a regular Troop.
 Recruits are introduced to realistic live firing exercises conducted on field firing areas.
 This reflects the progression from individual shooting on a simple range to a live firing troop attack involving 30 Marines.

 Amphibious exercise - Marines are taught the theory and drills associated with amphibious warfare.
 Practical training then takes place using a variety of offshore and inshore craft during day and night culminating in an amphibious exercise, where the Marines conduct amphibious raids from the sea.